Corporate-Software-AG/hugo-coso-website/content/german/team/julia-moser.md

 > With data as the new soil we'll grow the gardens of Versailles.

-* Spezialgebiet: Data Science (Power BI, Python, R)
-* Andere Gebiete: Artificial Intelligence (Bots)
-* Aktivitäten: Trainerin bei Digicomp, Lehrgangsplanung, Betreuung der MPP-Lehrgänge, Betreuung von Kundenprojekten, Produktentwicklung (Power BI Custom Visuals)
+Aktivitäten: Trainerin bei Digicomp, Lehrgangsplanung, Betreuung der MPP-Lehrgänge, Betreuung von Kundenprojekten, Produktentwicklung (Power BI Custom Visuals)